Catching Sweetheart: Australia's Most Notorious Boat Flipping Crocodile

 Could the legendary crocodile Cassius have been connected to some of the incidents attributed to Sweetheart?

-These questions became a central part of the research journey.
+These questions became part of the research journey.

 Catching Sweetheart Documentary